-The windows along the second row lower and raise at the press of a button, giving your passengers real live fresh air and a tactile view.
+The windows along the second row lower and raise at the press of a button, giving your passengers real live fresh air, should they want.
 The optional power sliding doors and liftgate, triggered on the instrument panel or remote key fob, are a wonderful convenience.

 The Sedona comes with captain's chairs in the second row.
-Second-row legroom is a generous 40.9 inches.
+Second-row legroom in the long-wheelbase models is a generous 40.9 inches.
 The SWB model maintains the same second-row head and hip room, but legroom shrinks to 37.0 inches.

 Third-row bench seating is standard on all models.
-The third row is split 60/40 and folds into the floor.
+In LWB versions the third row is split 60/40 and folds into the floor.

 The second-row seats fold, but not flat.
 Press a button and each seatback folds down and then the seat flips up so it squeezes against the front seatback.
 For maximum cargo space, the second-row seats can be easily removed, creating a carpeted cargo van with 142 cubic feet of cargo space.

-A 3.8-liter V6 powers the Sedona, a double overhead-cam engine with an aluminum block and head and variable valve timing.
-A pretty racy setup, in other words.
-All-new last year, this engine topped its class with 244 horsepower and 253 pound-feet of torque.
-Refinements for 2007 have boosted the big V6 to 250 hp.
-This comes with a smooth five-speed automatic transmission, which features a manual mode called Sportmatic.
+A 3.8-liter V6 powers the Sedona, a double overhead-cam engine with an aluminum block and heads and variable valve timing.
+A pretty racy setup, in other words, producing 250 horsepower and 253 pound-feet of torque.
+A smooth five-speed automatic transmission is also standard, and features a manual mode called Sportmatic.

 We drove a fully optioned EX for four days, from San Diego east into the desert, and back over remote winding roads.
 We left town with the Friday getaway crowd, going with the flow at 85 miles per hour, and the engine smoothly kept pace with the speedy Californians, just loping along at 2600 rpm while getting nearly 20 miles per gallon.
 The Sedona was stable in crosswinds at that speed, past the churning windmills near Palm Springs.
 We let it run up to 95 once, and it was steady, smooth and quiet.

-This latest-generation Sedona weighs 400 pounds less than the pre-2006 models in spite of being larger, thanks to use of aluminum in its construction.
-This reduced weight improves handling, acceleration and fuel economy.
+Ample use of aluminum reduces weight in the Sedona, which improves handling, acceleration and fuel economy.
 But the Sedona is no lightweight, and it didn't always feel like it had 253 pound-feet of torque.
 The five-speed automatic transmission kicked down a lot under pressure, as, for example, when running up a long steep grade with the cruise control set at 79 miles per hour.

-On the way back to the city the next day, over the twisty two-lane, the Sedona was impressive in the curves, with power rack-and-pinion steering.
+On the way back to the city, over a twisty two-lane, the Sedona was impressive in the curves, with power rack-and-pinion steering.
 The Sedona surprised us here.
-We drove it with a lot more spirit than your average minivan pilot, and found the turn-in to be precise, with no false moves.
+We drove it with a lot more spirit than your average minivan pilot, and found the turn-in to the corners to be precise, with no false moves.
 The suspension kept pace with our cornering, allowing very little body lean.
-The only chink in Sedona's armor appeared when zooming over a rise in the road, beginning at maybe 45 miles per hour, as the front wheels wanted to hang.
-But when the Sedona settled, it stuck with no wallow.
+The only minor chink in the Sedona's armor appeared when zooming over a rise in the road, beginning at maybe 45 miles per hour, but, when the Sedona settled, it stuck with no wallow.
 At the other end of the road, in the dips, it felt just fine.

 We used the disc brakes hard and they felt as good as the suspension.

 The Sportmatic manual mode in the transmission was a pleasure.
-We have the feeling that drivers designed this new Sedona: Brits, in fact.
-We downshifted for corners and manually upshifted, and the transmission did exactly what we asked it to do, and rarely any more.
+We have the feeling that drivers designed the Sedona: We downshifted for corners and manually upshifted, and the transmission did exactly what we asked it to do, and rarely any more.
 The lever fit nicely in the heel of our hand.

 The engine sometimes sounded a bit harsh under hard acceleration at low rpm, but now we're nitpicking, which is a compliment of sorts, because that's what happens with high-quality vehicles.
 At idle, it's so quiet that we once tried to start it when it was already running.

-Kia Sedona is a great-looking minivan with a powerful V6 engine and a suspension that's second to none.
-The interior is well thought out, with seven-passenger seating but easily convertible to a carpeted cargo van and there's an abundance of storage compartments.
-Sedona lacks nothing, except all-wheel drive.
+The Kia Sedona is a great-looking minivan with a powerful V6 engine and a suspension that's second to none.
+The interior is well thought out, with seven-passenger seating but easily convertible to a carpeted cargo van.
+And there's an abundance of storage compartments.
+The Sedona lacks nothing, except the option of all-wheel drive.